yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 In this case the problematic operation was the update operation on an array.

-If we turn `Array` into a class, and `update` into a method, it would lok like this:
+If we turn `Array` into a class, and `update` into a method, it would look like this:
 ```
 class Array[+T] {
 	def update(x: T) ...